-- David Cuillier is the Director of the School of Journalism at the University.
+- David Cuillier is the former Director of the School of Journalism at the University.
 He researches access to government information, including its intersection with new technologies and privacy, and teaches data analysis and visualization.

 - Jennifer Earl is a Professor of Sociology.
 Her research focuses on social movements and the sociology of law, with research emphases on the Internet and social movements, social movement repression, and legal change.
 She is Director Emerita of the Center for Information Technology and Society and Director Emerita of the Technology and Society PhD Emphasis, both at the University of California, Santa Barbara.

 - Stephanie Carroll Rainie (Ahtna Athabascan) is manager of the Tribal Health Program and senior researcher at the Native Nations Institute (NNI), Udall Center for Studies in Public Policy, The University of Arizona.
 Rainie's research program, ongoing for over a decade, explores the links between governance, health care, and community wellness.
 Her research and outreach work with NNI includes the topics of Indigenous data sovereignty and Indigenous data governance.